skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/10_headings.md

 # Headings

 When laying out a page, headings provide a semantic way to lay out sections of content.
 A heading element briefly describes the topic of the section it introduces.
 Heading elements are used by users of AT to navigate a page quickly and to understand the structure of a page.
-Also see [Landmarks](../landmarks/).
+Also see the section on [landmarks](../landmarks/).

 When using heading elements, reserve the `<h1>` element for the page title.
 On the home page, this is usually the title of the site, and on other pages this may be the page title.
-Use the `<h1>` element once per page &mdash; some assistive technology may be unable to read multiple `<h1>`s on a single page correctly.
+Use the `<h1>` element once per page &mdash; some assistive technology may be unable to read multiple `<h1>` element's on a single page correctly.
 Other heading levels may be used more than once following document outline order.

 <div class="callout--tip" markdown='1'>
 #### Note